 5. Have an assortment of lunchboxes.
 Different meals require differently shaped boxes – what works for a rice-raitha lunch may not work for a sandwich lunch.
 It also breaks the monotony of opening the same old lunch box everyday.

-Our easy lunchbox recipes and tips should make lunchbox planning and packing a breeze now, leaving behind a relaxed Mom and a child who happily finishes his lunch!
+Our easy lunchbox recipes for kids and tips should make lunchbox planning and packing a breeze now, leaving behind a relaxed Mom and a child who happily finishes his lunch!